Is a Backpack a Personal Item?

 We’ll cover what’s generally acceptable since rules vary.

-Different airlines deem different items acceptable, but the intention is the same.
+While every airline has a different list of acceptable bags, the intention is the same.
 Here are example personal items from a handful of airlines:

 - Coat, jacket, or hat

 - Food or drinks purchased after clearing security

 - FAA-approved safety seat, stroller, and diaper bag for lap or ticketed child

 - Medical or mobility devices for passengers such as wheelchairs, walkers, canes, crutches, braces, portable oxygen concentrators, and CPAP machines

 - A foot rug for use during prayer

 - Pet carrier